 Thankfully, my husband had recently replaced our fire extinguishers and had the wherewithal to use one to manage the flames.
-The potential catastrophe was over in a matter of seconds.
+The potential catastrophe was extinguished in a matter of seconds.

 Although we were left with a powdery mess all over the kitchen and a non-working oven, I was grateful it wasn’t worse.
 It was an important reminder, though, of the potential dangers of cooking.
 I’ve since learned that 41 percent of all house fires start in the kitchen and the number of home fires caused by cooking peaks over the Thanksgiving and Christmas holidays.

-My older kids use both the microwave regularly and the oven.
+My older kids use both the microwave and the oven on a regular basis.
 I’m usually close by when they’re cooking but that won’t always be the case.
 So I’m starting to remind them of things to think about when cooking, just like I sometimes narrate driving rules while chauffeuring them around.
 I want safety to become second nature, regardless of what they’re doing or whether I’m present to supervise.

 1. Know where the fire extinguishers are.